Brockville Police Service

 It is the oldest police service in the province of Ontario, having been formed in 1832.

 Currently, the Brockville Police Service consists of over 100 members, including nine female officers and 19 civilian support members providing constant emergency response.
 The Brockville police have 22 vehicles, including two K9 patrols.
 In September 2013 the Brockville Police Service received 13 automated external defibrillators (AEDs) which were placed in each of the departments' marked patrol cruisers.
 This additional equipment allows the Brockville police officers to respond to sudden cardiac arrests (SCAs) and provide potentially life saving assistance.
 The chief of police is the highest-ranking officer of the Brockville service.
-The position currently belongs to Scott Fraser, who was appointed December 18, 2013.
+The position currently belongs to Mark Noonan, who was appointed October 4, 2021.